VentGrey/debian-mate-themes/README.md

-These icons will maintain their original upstram licenses being:
+These icons will maintain their original upstream licenses being:

  * GPL v2 for Humanity Icons
  * GPL v3.0 for Ubuntu Mate Icons